-Samples of FA which are drier than the saturated surface dry (SSD) condition shall be reduced by a mechanical splitter according to Method A. As a quick determination, if the fine aggregate will retain its shape when molded with the hand, it is wetter than SSD.
+Samples of FA which are drier than the saturated surface dry (SSD) condition, as described in AASHTO T 84, shall be reduced by a mechanical splitter according to Method A. As a quick approximation, if the fine aggregate will retain its shape when molded with the hand, it is wetter than SSD.